 - The vast majority of US adults have received at least 1 vaccine shot.
-The percentage is even higher among older adults, so CJD WILL be diagnosed among vaccine recipients, sometimes in close proximity to the shot. - Prion diseases are characterized by long incubation periods (typically years). - The number of prion disease cases in the United States in 2020 (and 2021, under review) was similar to the number in 2019. - No unusual neuropathological features have been observed at NPDPSC among cases reported as being possibly vaccine-related.
+The percentage is even higher among older adults, so CJD WILL be diagnosed among vaccine recipients, sometimes in close proximity to the shot. - Prion diseases are characterized by long incubation periods (typically years). - No unusual neuropathological features have been observed at NPDPSC among cases reported as being possibly vaccine-related. - The numbers of prion disease cases in the United States in 2019, 2020, and 2021 were very similar.